jbae49/juliasrandomdiary/0403_reentrancy.md

 <br />

-The answer is ... this is a simple preventative technique against reentrancy attacks!
+I found the exact same question on the Ethereum StackExchange and the answer says that this is a simple preventative technique against reentrancy attacks!!

 <br />